 - Certain unrecovered investment in a pension

 - Loss from other activities from Schedule K-1 Box 2

 If a scholarship or grant is taxable, you will generally receive a W-2 (W2) with the taxable amount on it.
-If you didn't receive a W-2 (W2), enter the amounts you used for course related expenses and expenses other than tuition.
+If you didn't receive a W-2 (W2), enter only the amounts you used for expenses other than tuition and course-related expenses.
 For example, amounts used for room, board, and travel are taxable income.

 If you do not know the actual amount of sales tax you paid during the year, you can use the Sales Tax Deduction Calculator on the IRS website or you can use the Sales Tax Worksheet in the Schedule A instructions which can be downloaded from the IRS website.

 If your qualified education expenses during the year are less than the 529 plan distribution shown in Box 1 of the 1099-Q, then part of the distribution may be taxable.
 Only the portion of the distribution that is earnings is taxable income, and only those earnings that are allocated to the part of the distribution that was not used for education expenses is taxable.

 For example, if your 1099-Q Box 1 shows a distribution of $10,000 and box 2 shows earnings of $2,000.
 Then if you did not use any of the $10,000 for qualified education expenses, then the full $2,000 in earnings is taxable income that you should enter on the Other Income screen as miscellaneous income.
 Use a description of "1099Q taxable income" in the miscellaneous income description box.